bytedance/bitsail/website/en/community/contribute.md

 - Commit changes to the branch and push to the fork repo
 - Create a pull request to the ***BitSail*** repo

+If you are a freshman to open source projects, you can read [How to submit a github pull request](pr_guide.md) for a more detailed guide.
 ## Ask for a code review
 After you have your pull request ready, with all the items from the pull request checklist being completed.
 Tag a committer to review you pull request.